fbpx

 However, if the cut is not too deep, you can take care of it at home.
 The best bet is to keep the wound edges as close as possible either with butterfly bandages or with a regular bandage.
 Again, cleanse the wound as directed above and keep the antibiotic ointment on it as well.
 This will speed healing and minimize scarring.

 After the wound is healed, it’s possible a scar may form.
-It’s always a great idea to use a scar reduction cream (such as Mederma®) and keep the are protected from the sun for several months – use a good zinc or titanium based sunscreen and this should help.
+It’s always a great idea to use a scar reduction cream (such as Mederma®) and keep the area protected from the sun for several months – use a good zinc or titanium based sunscreen and this should help.
 When in doubt, see your CPCMG pediatrician and remember, there is no need to “dry it out.”